bnb-chain/bc-migration-tool/README.md

 - `--home ${HOME}/.bnbcli`: Specifies the bnbcli home directory where the key file imported above is stored.

 You will be asked to input the password for your account.

+Be noted: As a validator operator, you should inform your delegators for manually unbond, as they will still be bonded to your validator.

 ### Cross-chain transfer